OoDIS: Anomaly Instance Segmentation and Detection Benchmark: Introduction

 \section{Introduction}

-Modern segmentation methods~\cite{cheng2022mask2former,chen2018deeplabv3} perform well on curated closed-world datasets with a fixed set of classes.
+Modern segmentation methods~\cite{cheng2022mask2former,chen2018deeplabv3} as well as object detection methods \cite{yolov8} perform well on curated closed-world datasets with a fixed set of classes.
 However, models trained with a fixed training set fall short of solving the task when unexpected objects are present~\cite{hein2019relu,hendrycks2018baseline}.
 These anomalies often cause models to misclassify, assigning known classes to unknown objects~\cite{guo2017calibration,kendall2017what}.
 To prevent such behavior in real world applications, it is important to design or adapt models to handle such anomalies.
 The task of anomaly detection spans multiple modalities~\cite{wong2019osis,bergmann2022mvtec3d,park2020video,maag2022two}, applications~\cite{bergmann2019mvtec,li2022coda}, and tasks~\cite{du2021vos,yang2022openood,tian2022pebal}.
-The particular focus of this work is the anomaly instance segmentation task, that aims to provide segmentation models with the ability to segment out-of-distribution (OOD) objects.
-This task is particularly critical for autonomous driving scenarios, where a recognition error can cause serious accidents.
+The particular focus of this work is two-fold.
+We focus on 1) the anomaly instance segmentation task, that aims to provide segmentation models with the ability to segment out-of-distribution (OOD) objects, and closely related to that 2) the anomaly object detection task, that aims to provide bounding boxes for OOD objects.
+Both tasks are particularly critical for autonomous driving scenarios, where a recognition error can cause serious accidents.
 A collision with lost cargo on the road or with livestock could be life-threatening.
 To evaluate the performance of anomaly segmentation methods, a number of benchmarks have been proposed \cite{pinggera2016laf,chan2021segmentmeifyoucan}.